Irving Street between 9th and 10th Avenues

-Inner Sunset Sundays (ISS) is a street event series that’s taken place in the heart of the Inner Sunset since 2010 (it was known as the Inner Sunset Street Fair in 2010 and 2011).
-In some ways, it’s a cross between a block party and a street fair, but it’s also something else too.
-In fact, ISS is unlike almost any street event in the Bay Area.
+Inner Sunset Sundays (ISS) is a street event series that’s taken place in the heart of the Inner Sunset since 2010.
+Organized by the community, it’s best described as a cross between a block party and a street fair.

 Community-focused.
 ISS aims to build community and enjoy our neighborhood’s unique gifts.